psu13/mutable-hakyll/posts/turkey-cutlets.md

 Cook the turkey for 3 or 4 minutes per side or until they are done.
 They should get nice and brown on each side.
 Put the cooked turkey on a sheet pan in a warm oven.

-Repeat, adding a bit of new oil for each batch, until you are out of cutlets.
+Repeat this process, adding a bit of new oil for each batch, until you are out of cutlets.

-Deglaze the pan with some white wine.
+If too many stray bread crumbs and up burning in the pan, clean it out between passes.

+When all the turkey is done and in the oven get a smaller sauce pan and melt a bit of butter in it.
+Then mix in some white wine.
 Then squeeze the juice from 1/2 of the lemon into the pan.
 Throw in 2 spoonfuls of capers, salt, pepper and garlic if you have it.
 Mix it around.
 Reduce a bit.
-Then add a cold piece of butter and melt it in.
+Then add another cold piece of butter and melt it in.

+The original recipe said to "deglaze" the frying pan.
+But there is never anything in the frying pan except burnt bread crumbs.
+So I gave that up.

 Serve the turkey with the sauce on top.
 Goes well with sauteed spinach or other greens and the bread, rice or pasta of your choice.